 It is made to measure from the measurements of the elderly person.

-The cushions are adapted to the risk of pressure sores, evaluated by a doctor or therapist.
-If the risk is low, the high resilience Bultex foam is very comfortable (density 40 kg for the seat and 30 kg for the backrest).
+The cushions are adapted to the risk of pressure sores, assessed by a doctor or therapist .
+If the risk is low Bultex high resilience foam is very comfortable ( density 40 kg for the seat and 30 kg for the backrest)